Seattle’s air quality is among the worst in the world as West Coast wildfires rage on

 The most active fires in the Pacific Northwest are in southern and central Oregon, according to the NWCC.

-The NWCC gave the following status reports for Washington fires early Tuesday afternoon.
-A fire’s cause is unknown unless specified below.
+The NWCC gave the following status reports for Washington fires Wednesday morning:

 - Inchelium Complex encompassing the Fry, Inchelium Highway and Kewa Field fires (started Sept.
-7), north of Inchelium: 18,940 acres of grass, brush and timber (212 more than Tuesday morning), 53% contained, moderate fire behavior.
+7), north of Inchelium: 18,940 acres of grass, brush and timber, 60% contained, moderate fire behavior.
+Structures threatened.
 Evacuation notices in effect.

+- Big Hollow fire (started Sept.
+8), northwest of Carson: 20,805 acres of timber and slash, 25% completed, moderate fire behavior.
+Structures threatened.
+Evacuation notices and road, trail and area closures in effect.

 - Whitney fire (started Sept.
-7), northwest of Davenport: 127,403 acres (2,280 more than Tuesday morning), 85% contained, minimal fire behavior.
+7), northwest of Davenport: 127,430 acres of grass, brush and timber (27 more than Tuesday afternoon), 95% contained, minimal fire behavior.
 Structures threatened.
-Evacuation notices and road closures in effect.
+Road closures in effect.

 - Cold Springs fire (started Sept.
-6), south of Omak: 188,852 acres of grass and brush, 60% contained, moderate fire behavior.
+6), south of Omak: 188,852 acres of grass and brush, 70% contained, minimal fire behavior.
+Structures threatened.
 Evacuation notices and road, trail and area closures in effect.

 - Pearl Hill fire (started Sept.
-7 when it split off from the Cold Springs fire), east of Bridgeport: 223,730 acres of grass and brush, 90% contained, minimal fire behavior.
+7 when it split off from the Cold Springs fire), east of Bridgeport: 223,730 acres of grass and brush, 94% contained, minimal fire behavior.
+Road and area closures in effect.

+- Cold Creek fire (started Sept.
+14), west of Naches: 100 acres of timber (40 more than Tuesday afternoon), 0% contained, active fire behavior.
 Structures threatened.
-Evacuations, road and area closures in effect.
+Road, trail and area closures in effect.

-- Apple Acres fire (started Sept.
-7), northeast of Chelan: 5,753 acres of grass, timber and brush, 97% contained, minimal fire behavior.

 - Fish fire (started Sept.
-8), east of Enumclaw: 141 acres of timber, 30% contained, minimal fire behavior.
-Cause: Lightning.
-Area closures in effect, and rolling debris has closed Highway 410.
+8), east of Enumclaw: 132 acres of timber (nine fewer than Tuesday afternoon), 50% contained, minimal fire behavior.
+Road closures in effect.

 - Customs Road fire (started Sept.
-7), northwest of Curlew: 2,208 acres of timber and brush, 75% contained, minimal fire behavior.
-Structures threatened.
+7), northwest of Curlew: 2,208 acres of timber and brush, 95% contained, minimal fire behavior.
 Evacuation notices in effect.

 - Sumner Grade fire (started Sept.
 7), northeast of Waller: 494 acres of grass, brush and timber, 95% contained, minimal fire behavior.

-Area restrictions in effect.
+- Apple Acres fire (started Sept.
+7), northeast of Chelan: 5,500 acres of grass, timber and brush (273 fewer than Tuesday afternoon), 99% contained, minimal fire behavior.

+The NWCC has given no update on the following fires since Tuesday afternoon:

 - Babb fire (started Sept.
 7), north of Colfax: 15,266 acres of grass, brush and timber, 90% contained, minimal fire behavior.
 Structures threatened.